jsparj/openapi-adapter/packages/core/README.md

     // If operation.security exists in specification:
     security: ['basicAuth'],

-    // Following parameters support all common serialization methods from OpenApi parameter serialization, but you have to set your own media serializers in settings if you need parameter content serialization by mediaType.
+    // Following parameters support all common serialization methods from OpenApi parameter serialization.
+You'll have to set your own media serializers in settings if you need parameter content serialization by mediaType.
     path: {
       messageId: 3435264363457
     },